Rattan Rescue: How To Repair IKEA Furniture Fast

 Apply your Lux Hax Styl-Panels

-We are using Lux Hax Style-Panel 1133 To Suit Ikea 2-Drawer Malm Chest for this project.
+We are using Lux Hax Styl-Panel 1133 To Suit Ikea 2-Drawer Malm Chest for this project.
 These are rigid 3mm overlay panels made in Australia from hard, durable foamed PVC.
 When used alone, Style-Panel 1133 creates a Shaker look.
 Coupled with this contact vinyl, however, it mimics the on-trend look of rattan furniture.

 For a professional finish, the overlay perfectly matches the size of the drawers, which means it covers the edges of the contact.